Derivation of effective kinetic equations describing oscillations in viscoelasticity and in compressible Navier-Stokes: Homogenization for the compressible Navier-Stokes system

 \subsection{An approximate effective kinetic equation}

 Equation \eqref{renormYM} is not easily amenable to analysis.
 However, as the only oscillating variable is the density which is scalar, the distribution functions of the Young measure will be employed to study oscillations.
-We proceed to implement the idea discussed in section \ref{sec:osci} for phase transitions in one-dimensional viscoelasticity.
+This is in analogy to the kinetic description of scalar conservation laws in Section \ref{sec:genkinsoln} or the description of oscillations for phase transitions in one-dimensional viscoelasticity discussed in Section \ref{sec:osci}.

+For compressible Navier-Stokes of a barotropic gas, Plotnikov and Sokolowski \cite[Ch 7]{b-PS12} exploit the correspondence between Young measures and distribution functions (in the scalar context) to derive a kinetic equation for weak limits of the renormalized family \eqref{renormYM}.
+They employ it to derive an alternate proof of Lions's theorem on propagation of compactness for a barotropic gas.

-It is expedient to put the problem in a wider context, to allow the pressure $p(\rho)$ to be non-monotone thus including models like Van-der-Waals gases.
+It is expedient to put the problem of describing oscillations for the density in a wider context, and allow the pressure $p(\rho)$ to be non-monotone, thus including models like Van-der-Waals gases.
 We refer to Bresch-Jabin \cite{BJ18} for a discussion of global existence for general constitutive laws and the compactness properties of approximate solutions.
 We use the same assumptions on the pressure

 with $\gamma > \frac{3}{2}$ and some constants $a, b > 0$ in dimension $d=3$.